facebook/litho/docs/_docs/state.md

 ```

 ## Defining State Updates
-You can define how a component's state or states should updated by declaring methods annotated with `@OnUpdateState` in the specs.
+You can define how a component's state or states should be updated by declaring methods annotated with `@OnUpdateState` in the specs.

 You can have as many `@OnUpdateState` methods as you need, according to what states you want to update or what parameters your states depend on.